 By sharing this link, I acknowledge that I have read and understand the Terms and Conditions.

 Inner ear hair cells.
-Coloured scanning electron micrograph (SEM) of sensory hair cells from the inner ear.
-These cells are surrounded by a fluid called endolymph.
+Coloured scanning electron micrograph (SEM) showing the sensory hair cells (blue) found in the Organ of Corti in the cochlea of the inner ear.
+These hairs are surrounded by a fluid called the endolymph.
 As sound enters the ear it causes waves to form in the endolymph, which in turn cause the hairs to move.
-The movement is converted to an electrical signal that is passed on to the brain.
-Each crescent-shaped arrangement of hairs lies atop a single cell.
+The movement is converted into an electrical signal, which is passed to the brain.
+A single row of stereocilia can be seen at top, with three rows of outer hair cells below.
+Magnification: x3000 when printed at 10cm wide.

 Model release not required.
 Property release not required.